sjbiaga/pisc/README.md

 the fibers created in parallel by `parMapN`.
 The `NAME` must have been previously introduced using "ν" - an ambient name.

-Not part of the original `Ambient Calculus`, an agent (call) expression - unless it is binding in an equation -, may be preceded by a sequence of characters wrapped between curly braces: these will be joined using the dot "`.`" character, standing for a qualified package identifier.
+Not part of the original `Ambient Calculus`, an agent (invocation) expression - unless it is binding in an equation -, may be preceded by a sequence of characters wrapped between curly braces: these will be joined using the dot "`.`" character, standing for a qualified package identifier.
 Thus, agents in different translated "`.scala`" files